Updated: April 12, 2023 - 11 min read

-Understand what the PM role entails, the skill sets needed, the nature of work—
+Understand what the PM role entails, the skill sets needed, and the nature of work—

-PMing can seem like a very glorious job from the outside, but it’s challenging role to succeed at.
+and whether it’s a good fit for you.
+PMing can seem like a very glorious job from the outside, but it’s a challenging role to succeed at.

-Consider your path to becoming a PM as a learning experience—it will teach you a different way to look at products, design, business and hopefully build a strong mental model to solve human problems
+Consider your path to becoming a PM as a learning experience—it will teach you a different way to look at products, design, and business and hopefully build a strong mental model to solve human problems.

 Yes!
 No matter where you are on your Product Management journey, I would advise you to focus on delivering results.
 Taking a page out of Amazon’s Leadership Principles: To deliver results you have to be right a lot.
 To be right a lot, you have to be customer obsessed and insist on the highest standards, which in turn requires you to dive deep and invent and simplify.